wallabag/wallabag/docs/en/developer/api.rst

 In your wallabag account, you can create a new API client at this URL ``http://localhost:8000/developer/client/create``.

 Just give the redirect URL of your application and create your client.
+If your application is a desktop one, put whatever URL suits you the most.

-You have information like this:
+You get information like this:

 ::